aakashsyadav1999/Hotel-Reservations-Dataset-mlflow/README.md

 After downloading the whole repo, get into the main folder by hit the following command in git bash for Windows OS users and Terminal for Linux OS users.

-cd Machine-Learning-Projects
+cd Hotel-Reservations-Dataset-mlflow

 ## Step 4 :

 Now we are going to install all the dependency libraries for this project.
-Before that you must have Python 3.7.7 and latest version of pip.
+Before that you must have Python 3.9.17 and latest version of pip.

 To install all the dependency libraries in a single command, run the following command.